 When you read sweepstakes rules, you'll often find a restriction in the eligibility section that says you must be a resident of the "contiguous United States" or a resident of the "continental United States" to enter.
-What does this mean, and is there really a difference?
+What do these terms mean, and is there a difference between them?

 Contiguous United States: Definition

 So how do you use contiguous to describe a region?
 When it comes to the United States, "contiguous" refers to all of the states that touch one another, without another country or a body of water coming between them.

 If the rules of the giveaway say that entry is open to residents of the contiguous United States, they mean that residents of every state except Alaska and Hawaii are allowed to enter.
 Usually, the District of Columbia is also included, although it is not technically a state.
 Puerto Rico or other U.S. territories are neither contiguous nor states, so their residents are generally are not allowed to enter under the contiguous U.S. restriction.

 Continental United States: Definition